 You have to pay pretty close attention to notice this minor vocal attenuation, though.
 For most, it will sound fine, but I did observe low-end distortion when bass frequencies get especially loud.
 This can be heard at 2:38, as Fink begins the hook, “People get lost in repetition…” At this point, a clattering of noise reigns down in the song: a simultaneous hard-hitting kick drum and cymbal crash.
 It’s very hard to hear the word “lost” through the smattering sounds, something I don’t observe when listening with my Philips Fidelio X2 over-ear headphones.

 Sol Republic’s microphone system isn’t going to win any awards but it’s fine for casual phone calls.
 The array amplifies sound, making it easier for the person on the other end of the call to hear what you’re saying.
-A major drawback to this is the introduction of noise and distortion: the mic amplifies everything, not just your voice, so static and the proximity effect are made even more apparent.
+A major drawback to this is the introduction of noise and distortion: the mic amplifies everything, not just your voice.

 Sol Republic Amps Air Plus microphone demo: